Tuwaiq-Data-Science-Bootcamp/Capstone_Proposal/README.md

 ### Dataset Description:
 - Number of rows: 348k
 - Number of columns: 2
-- Columns Description (meaning):
+- Columns Description (meaning): Text(Pulled from reddit) and class (Suicide or not)
-- Number of Missing values:
+- Number of Missing values: 0

 ### Dataset Link: